phalcon-orphanage/docs/en/reference/models.rst

 Transactions
 ------------
-When a process performs multiple operations on a database, sometimes is requiredthat each run in a complete and satisfactory way.
+When a process performs multiple operations on a database, sometimes is required that each run in a complete and satisfactory way.
 Data integrity is lost when operations are interrupted and not completed successfully.
 Transactions in software just try to avoid these situations.

-Transactions in Phalcon basically let to separate the objects belonging to a transactionso that all operations carried out by them can maintain a consistent state and could be rolled back if required.
+Transactions in Phalcon basically let to separate the objects belonging to a transaction so that all operations carried out by them can maintain a consistent state and could be rolled back if required.

 .. code-block:: php